billpliske/mock-reservation-system/README.md

 # mock-reservation-system

+--- IN PROGRESS (I'll remove this when complete) ----

 The ask is to create a mock reservation system.
 You will build two apps, the first is to provide an API for the reservation system, the second, will be a react-native app that uses the API.

 ## The Tech Stack